 Both Zendesk and Freshdesk offer predefined replies / canned responses / macros, allowing you to save answers to common questions and reuse them at will.

 They also both include placeholders.
 Placeholders can automatically fill in just about any piece of information collected from a customer when they contact you.
 For example, the most common use of placeholders is to automatically enter the customer’s name in each canned response so you don’t have to type it in every time.

 (Want more on placeholders?
-See our guide to setting up ChannelReply custom fields as Zendesk placeholders for a few detailed examples.)
+See our guide to setting up ChannelReply custom fields as Zendesk placeholders for a few detailed examples of placeholders in action.)

 Multichannel Message Management

 You can integrate Zendesk and Freshdesk with eBay and Amazon, of course.
 Zendesk's integrations have been around longer, though, and more tools (like eBay and Amazon autoresponders and multilingual Amazon support) are currently available for merchants using Zendesk.

 - Both Zendesk and Freshdesk can integrate with email, Twitter and Facebook.

 - Basic telephony integration can be added to Freshdesk for free with FreshCaller Sprout, and to Zendesk for free with the Zendesk Talk Lite plan.